Xeromphalina campanella

 Xeromphalina campanella is a species of mushroom.
+Its common names include the golden trumpet and the bell Omphalina.
+It is a cold-tolerant species found throughout North America and Eurasia.

+Taxonomy

-The common names of the species include the golden trumpet and the bell Omphalina.
-The genus name Xeromphalina means "little dry navel" and campanella means "bell-shaped", respectively describing the mature and young shapes of the pileus, or cap.
+The genus name Xeromphalina means "little dry navel" and campanella means "bell-shaped", respectively describing the mature and young shapes of the cap.
 The mushroom is also called fuzzy-foot.